54 Fun Baby Shower Games

 What you'll need:

-• Music player
+Music player

-• One small, wrapped gift per round
+One small, wrapped gift per round.

 How to play:

-Prep for this game by wrapping a small gift of two (one per round).
+Prep for this game by wrapping a small gift (one per round).
 Get your guests to sit or stand in a circle and start passing the gift around the circle when the music starts.
 Whoever has the gift in their hands when the music stops is out.
 However, the last person holding it is the winner and gets to keep it!

-42. Over or Under
+46. Over or Under

 See how much your guests know about pregnancy, parenthood and the parent(s)-to-be with this fun knowledge game.
 You never know what you might learn!